Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Swimming Conditions

 Hawaii’s isolation means that roughly 25 percent of its fish species are endemic, which means they are found in Hawaii and nowhere else in the world.
-Swimming here is a fantastic experience with warm crystal-clear waters bursting with underwater flora and fauna.
+Swimming here is a fantastic experience with warm, clear waters bursting with underwater flora and fauna.
 You need to be aware that certain marine life, such as jellyfish, sharks, sea urchins and coral could be present during the swims.
 In the areas that we swim, there is a long history of snorkelling and swimming, so sea life is used to human interaction.
-If you suffer from anaphylaxis please consult the office prior to booking.
+If you suffer from anaphylaxis, please consult the office prior to booking.
 Sea swell tends to be bigger than in a lot of places on the US mainland.
-This only adds to the challenge and fun of the trip, but if you're unfamiliar with these kinds of conditions, feel free to consult with the office.
+This only adds to the challenge and fun of the trip, but if you're unfamiliar with these kinds of conditions, please consult with the office before booking.

 Walking Conditions